turingschool/md_launch_curriculum/Mod1/Assessments/week1.md

 ![](/Mod1/Images/Week1/week1_3.png)

-3. Update the program to only greet user's whose names `Contains` the letter 'a' (or 'A').
+3. Update the program to only greet user's whose names include the letter 'a' (or 'A').
 If the user's name does not include the letter 'a', we should let them know that we don't recognize their name.
-(Hint: remember that you can look back on labs, as well as lessons as a resource!)
+Hint: You can use the string method [Contains()](https://www.programiz.com/csharp-programming/library/string/contains) to see if a letter exists in a string.
+For example, in `bool containsZ = "Zoe".Contains('Z');` the variable `containsZ` will be `True`.

 ![](/Mod1/Images/Week1/week1_2.png)